10 Principles for Leading the Next Industrial Revolution

 Consider, for example, the electric power utility industry, which has essentially maintained the same business model since it began in 1882: metered power generation, selling electrons to residential and commercial customers.
 Now power utilities find themselves at the nexus of an evolving technological ecosystem that allows them to offer a variety of new options — and just in time, because the revenues from selling electrons are rapidly shrinking.
 The new offerings include renewable energy from solar and wind sources; sensor-based energy monitoring systems that use data analytics to continuously improve efficiency; and heating, cooling, and facilities management services.
 Some power utility companies are recasting their offerings as “gateway hubs” for Internet access and home security.
 The utilities have the potential to capture several new sources of value, but they will also face unprecedented competition from technology and telecommunications companies.

-If your company is falling into the trap of thinking that it can make money indefinitely by following its traditional business model, it risks losing out to more flexible competitors.
+If you are falling into the trap of thinking that your company can make money indefinitely by following its traditional business model, you risk losing out to more flexible competitors.
 You are not in the same industry that you were in before; soon, that industry may not even exist.
 Your path to profitability is different.
 Your opportunities for raising capital have changed.
 Your capabilities may not apply to the same customers they did before.
 Your circumstances are probably different from those of any other company, so you need to look freshly at them, without relying on an industry playbook, and rethink your business model accordingly.

 To fund new investments in R&D, operations, and customer experience, you may have to cut back legacy activities that no longer apply.
 This will take perseverance and discipline, but your competitive advantage lies with your role in the infrastructure of the future.
 Selling or shutting down less essential practices, and focusing your portfolio of products and services more effectively, can make you fit for growth in this new world.